Have you met Hodge Jones? This small but mighty firm has “an ethos of social justice and fighting for what's right.”

-How to get a Hodge Jones & Allen training contract
+How to get into Hodge Jones & Allen

 Application and interviews